-'''

 isz = psb_sizeof(a)

 isz = psb_sizeof(desc_a)

 isz = psb_sizeof(prec)

-Type: Asynchronous.

-On Entry

 a A sparse matrix A.

 Scope: local

 Type: required

 Intent: in.

 Specified as: a structured data of type psb_Tspmat_type.

-\mathbf{desc\a} Communication descriptor.

-Scope: local

-Type: required

-Intent: in.
+desc_a Communication descriptor.
+Scope: local Type: required Intent: in.

 Specified as: a structured data of type psb_desc_type.

 prec Scope: local

-Type: required
+Type: required Intent: in.
+Specified as: a preconditioner data structure psb_prec_type.

-'''

 Function value The memory occupation of the object specified in the calling sequence, in bytes.
-Scope: local
+Scope: local Returned as: an integer(psb_long_int_k) number.
+Sorting utilities -